Clinical Support

 Type 1 diabetes incidence and prevalence is increasing.
 Many studies indicate that measuring islet autoantibodies in relatives of those with type 1 diabetes can effectively identify those who will develop it.
 Testing, coupled with education about diabetes symptoms and close follow-up, has been shown to enable earlier diagnosis and to prevent diabetes ketoacidosis.

-Type 1 Diabetes Roundtable Report
+Type 1 Diabetes Roundtable Reports

 • American Academy of Pediatrics